 Before we get into the different walking trails in Niue, here are a few tips to get you off on the right “foot” when it comes to walks in Niue:

 - Essentials to take on a walk in Niue include water, sunscreen and closed footwear (preferably sneakers or walking shoes)

-- Recommended things to take on a walk in Niue are snorkelling gear, reef shoes and a camera/phone
+- Recommended items to take on a walk in Niue are snorkelling gear, reef shoes and a camera/phone

-- Sea tracks are signposted from the road saying “Hala Tahi [sea track name]”
+- Sea tracks are signposted from the road on blue signs saying “Hala Tahi [sea track name]”

 For elaboration on each tip and for more advice, see the 10 Tips for Walking & Hiking in Niue.